 4. Creek Street Red Light District

-The famous red light district of Creek Street is within walking distance from the main cruise ship dock.
+The famous red light district of Creek Street is within walking distance of the main cruise ship dock.

-In 1903, all prostitution in Ketchikan was banned to this side of the creek.
+In 1903, all prostitution in Ketchikan was banned on this side of the creek.
 By 1927, 33 houses were reported to be offering services.

 Prostitution was done openly here up until 1954.
-After this date, many of the working women went underground, retired or moved to another area to ply their trade.
+After this date, many working women went underground, retired, or moved to another area to ply their trade.

 Historic Creek Street in Ketchikan is not to be missed.
 Photo Credit: Wendy Nordvik-Carr©